 … Afterwards, they said that the 22-year-old woman was bound to attract attention.
 She was wearing a white lace miniskirt, a green tank top, and no underwear.
 At knife-point, she was kidnapped from a Fort Lauderdale restaurant parking lot by a Georgia drifter and raped twice.
 But a jury showed little sympathy for the victim.
 The accused rapist was acquitted.
 “We all feel she asked for it [by] the way she was dressed,” said the jury foreman.

 People who are religious, conservative, or authoritarian tend to have strong beliefs in a just world.
-The same is true for people who tend to have negative views of underprivileged groups.
 I suspect that the religious just-world line of thinking is why some faith groups criticize people with mental illness as not being faithful enough or praying enough.
 They don’t want to believe that mental illness could happen to anybody, so you must have done something to deserve it.

 While the just world fallacy has downsides, it’s also associated with better mental health.
 This belief is associated with an internal locus of control, meaning people see themselves as having a high degree of control over what happens to them.
 Belief in a just world facilitates planning, as it’s easier to have confidence that our actions will have predictable effects.

 Becoming more aware of our own cognitive biases is a useful exercise in self-reflection.
 And the next time you notice an inclination to blame the victim, try to check yourself on where that’s actually coming from.